Taormina at the East Coast of Sicily

 On the cathedral square there is a baroque-style fountain with creatures from Greek mythology, the Centauressa.
 The upper body represents a female being who embodies the city.
 The lower part of the mythical creature is an animal.
 The Centauressa is a symbol of Taormina that can be found in the city’s coat of arms.

-The Greek Theater of Taormina
+The Ancient Greek Theater

 The Greek Theater of Taormina is one of the most beautiful theaters of antiquity and the symbol of Taormina.
-For the audience there is a backdrop beyond the stage with the panorama of Mount Etna above.
+For the audience, there is a backdrop beyond the stage with the panorama of Mount Etna above.
 The view and the size of the theater on the rocky plateau of Monte Tauro are breathtaking.
-The theater is 120 m long, 50 m wide and 20 m high and offered space for 5400 spectators.
-It has the typical Greek theater form with a stage (skene), orchestra and auditorium (cavea).
-The orchestral area is centrally located in the middle, behind it is the stage with columns in the Corinthian style.
-The steps in the spectator area were carved out of the stone and arranged in a semicircle so that uniform visibility and acoustics were guaranteed from all seats.
+The theater is 120 m long, 50 m wide, and 20 m high and offered space for 5400 spectators.
+It has the typical Greek theater form with a stage (skene), orchestra, and auditorium (cavea).
+The orchestral area is centrally located in the middle, and behind it is the stage with columns in the Corinthian style.
+The steps in the spectator area were carved out of stone and arranged in a semicircle so that uniform visibility and acoustics were guaranteed from all seats.

 From June to August the Greek theater offers dance performances and music concerts, as well as theater and cinema.
 This backdrop in a starry night is an unforgettable experience and maybe Etna is visible with a fiery red glow or a wish will come true with a falling star in August.